 Our knowledge of the ancient Khazars is based almost entirely on the writings of educated, wealthy, elite men who often contradicted one another.
 The Soviet Union did its share of spreading fear and prejudice around about the Khazars that still prevails among many people and hinders studies in the field.
 It’s time to change our approach to Khazar history by harnessing genetics and combining it with archeological and historical knowledge.

-What’s this new project about?
-My preliminary analyses identified a unique Caucasus genetic signature found exclusively in Caucasus populations.
+What is this new project about?
+My research identified a unique Caucasus genetic signature found exclusively in Caucasus populations.
 This is not surprising, because Caucasus populations remained isolated in their mountain terrain for centuries and over time they became genetically distinct from other populations.
 The only population who mass-migrated from the Caucasus were the Khazars when they fled from the Rus in the 13th century.
-This project aims to survey the genomes of 500 populations around the world and look for this Caucasus signature in a hope to trace the live descendents of the Khazars.
 Because the Khazars were Jews, we speculate that Jewish populations, mostly around ancient Khazaria, will exhibit a large fraction of this signature, compared to other populations, but we will search non-Jewish populations as well.
-While other genetic projects measure the percentage of Neanderthal interbreeding or Jewish ancestry in DNA data, no one knows how to identify and measure Khazarian ancestry.
-I am excited to reveal the genetic background of these mysterious people through our genetic data.
+The possibility to reveal the genetic background of these mysterious people through genetic data is one of the most exciting ventures now available with Next Generation Sequencing data.